toidang92/toidang92.github.io/_posts/2016-09-28-postgresql-best-practices.md

 title: Postgres Best Practices
 ---

-## Optimize your queries for the query cache
+## I. Optimize your queries for the query cache

 PostgreSQL has no cache for result of stable functions.
 This applies to all non-deterministic functions like NOW() and RANDOM() etc...
 Since the return result of the function can change, PostgreSQL decides to disable query caching for that query.